"The light of the Mediterranean is like no other—it is pure, bright, and alive. It floods the canvas and sets the colors dancing with joy."

 Bringing together seven contemporary artists, Méditerranées evokes the sea, light, and atmosphere of the region as a shared language through which personal visions emerge.
 This is not a political or historical commentary, but a poetic exploration—blending memory, myth, and individual experience into layered, expressive visual worlds.

 French artist Anaïs Maar explores mythology and identity through vivid, layered scenes of hybrid figures and symbolic animals.
-Reflecting the Mediterranean’s dual nature, Maar describes her work as “like the Mediterranean Sea—at times calm as oil, at times full of fury; a delicate ebb and flow, rich with mythologies… A raging volcano beneath still waters.”
+Reflecting the Mediterranean’s dual nature, Maar describes her work as “like the Mediterranean Sea—at times calm as oil, at times full of fury; a delicate ebb and flow, rich with mythologies… a raging volcano beneath still waters.”

-Greek artist Dimitris Gketsis draws on his country’s mythological legacy to build immersive, contemporary narratives.
+Greek artist Dimitris Gketsis draws on his country’s mythological legacy to build immersive contemporary narratives.
 His works blend ancient symbols with modern expression, inviting viewers to reconsider the fluidity of collective memory.

 British-Iraqi artist Malik Thomas creates paintings and fiber works that interweave personal memory and cultural heritage.
 On hand-dyed fabrics, his layered compositions explore harmony and chaos, examining themes of purification, resilience, and reclamation.